na-na-hi/renget/archive/Darkfantasy109.md

 Name/Link | Review | Author
  ----- | ----- | -----
 [Kanna](https://www.chub.ai/characters/DeePayniss/Kanna) | From Blaster Master.
 While not an unique character, and with the defs being rather bloated, this card still has a special place in my heart for being one of the first I ever used in SillyTavern. | DeePayniss
 [The Negotiatrix](https://www.chub.ai/characters/heyshitkan/the-negotiatrix) | One of my all time faves, Kiki just has a very unique dumbass energy that few bots manage to replicate.
-Very fun and unique scenario too. | HeyShitKan
+Very fun and unique scenario too. | Heyshitkan
 [Dave Strider](https://www.chub.ai/characters/granmarg/dave-strider) | THE homestuck funnyman.
 I'm impressed by how accurate it is to the character.
 Recommended to be paired with Jade if you want that sweet /hst/ nostalgia. | granmarg
 [Kazumi Oma](https://www.chub.ai/characters/anonaugusproductions/kazumi-oma) | While I haven't used this card much (if at all), I have to give it a shoutout here for being what inspired me to make Emil. | Anonaugus
 [Meat Toilet Miku](https://www.chub.ai/characters/sexuohhgg/hatsune-miku-meat-toilet) | A card based on a series of images about a slavegirl Miku that I like.
 What made it special is that it evoked such pity on me that I ended up saviorfagging it instead.
 A simple card that can fulfill either purpose, that taught me the POWER of LOVE.  | sexuohgg
 [Personal Maid Emiyo](https://www.chub.ai/characters/dungeonsalami/personal-maid-emiyo) | A simple but personally enjoyable premise for a card, very depraved and kinky, just the way I like it!
 Wish the card art had a sauce though because it seems SO familiar. | dungeonsalami
-[Joe Rogan](https://www.chub.ai/characters/Johncock/joe-rogan) | Always fun to just toss a new card I make with this one and just see what happens. | Johncock.
+[Joe Rogan](https://www.chub.ai/characters/Johncock/joe-rogan) | Always fun to just toss a new card I make with this one and just see what happens. | Johncock
 [Save the Stock](https://www.chub.ai/characters/slate/save-the-stock) | Another really unique and fun premise for a card, where you try to wrangle an awry stockholder presentation.
 This is one of the ones that just encourages you to get witty.
 Check it out if you like drunk women! | Slate
 [American Psycho Card Scene](https://www.chub.ai/characters/catsoup/american-psycho-card-scene) | Just a really funny premise, works if you want a quick concept. | catsoup
 [Midnight Moms](https://www.chub.ai/characters/Smile/midnight-moms) | An awesome and well-done preg scenario card by my pregnancy buddy Smile. :) | Smile